WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-tutorials-observability/wallaroo_model_observability_assays-reference.md

 ```

-{{<figure src="/images/2024.1/wallaroo-tutorials/wallaroo-tutorials-observability/wallaroo_model_observability_assays-reference_files/wallaroo_model_observability_assays-reference_66_0.png" width="800" label="png">}}
+{{<figure src="/images/2024.1/wallaroo-tutorials/wallaroo-tutorials-observability/wallaroo_model_observability_assays-reference_files/wallaroo_model_observability_assays-reference_67_0.png" width="800" label="png">}}

 ### Create Assay

-With the assay created and fully tested, we officially create it by uploading it to the Wallaroo instance.
+With the assay previewed and configuration options determined, we officially create it by uploading it to the Wallaroo instance.
 Once it is uploaded, the assay runs an analysis based on the window width, interval, and the other settings configured.

 Assays are uploaded with the `wallaroo.assay_config.upload()` method.
 This uploads the assay into the Wallaroo database with the configurations applied and returns the assay id.
 Note that assay names **must be unique across the Wallaroo instance**; attempting to upload an assay with the same name as an existing one will return an error.